Papers reporting results on the VQA v2.0 dataset should --

-1) Report test-standard accuracies, which can be calculated using either of the non-test-dev phases, i.e., "test2015" or "Challenge test2015" on the following links: [oe-real | oe-abstract | mc-real | mc-abstract].
+1) Report test-standard accuracies, which can be calculated using either of the non-test-dev phases, i.e., "test2017" or "Challenge test2017" at oe-real-2017.

-2) Compare their test-standard accuracies with those on the corresponding test2015 leaderboards [oe-real-leaderboard | oe-abstract-leaderboard | mc-real-leaderboard | mc-abstract-leaderboard].
+2) Compare their test-standard accuracies with those on the test2017 leaderboard [oe-real-leaderboard-2017].

 Answers to some common questions about the challenge can be found in the FAQ section.

-After the challenge deadline, all challenge participant results on test-standard will be made public on a test-standard leaderboard.
+After the challenge deadline, all challenge participant results on test-standard split will be made public on a test-standard leaderboard.

-To submit your zipped result file to the VQA Challenge click on the “Participate” tab on the appropriate CodaLab evaluation server [oe-real | oe-abstract | mc-real | mc-abstract].
-Select the challenge type (open-ended for real or open-ended for abstract or multiple-choice for real or multiple-choice for abstract) and test split (test-dev or test).
-When you select “Submit / View Results” you will be given the option to submit new results.
-Please fill in the required fields such as method description and click “Submit”.
-A pop-up will prompt you to select the results zip file for upload.
+To submit your JSON file to the VQA evaluation servers, click on the “Submit” tab on the VQA Real Image Challenge (Open-Ended) 2017 page on EvalAI.
+Select the phase ("Real test-dev2017 (oe)" or "Real test2017 (oe)" or "Real Challenge test2017 (oe)").
+Please select the JSON file to upload and fill in the required fields such as "method name" and "method description" and click “Submit”.
 After the file is uploaded the evaluation server will begin processing.
-To view the status of your submission please select “Refresh Status”.
-Please be patient, the evaluation may take quite some time to complete (~2min on test-dev and ~10min on the full test set).
-If the status of your submission is “Failed” please check your file is named correctly and has the right format.
+To view the status of your submission please go to “My Submissions” tab and choose the phase to the results file was uploaded.
+Please be patient, the evaluation may take quite some time to complete (~1min on test-dev and ~3min on the full test set).
+If the status of your submission is “Failed” please check your "Stderr File" for the corresponding submission.

 Please limit the number of entries to the challenge evaluation server to a reasonable number, e.g., one entry per paper.
 To avoid overfitting, the number of submissions per user is limited to 1 upload per day and a maximum of 5 submissions per user.
 It is not acceptable to create multiple accounts for a single project to circumvent this limit.
 The exception to this is if a group publishes two papers describing unrelated methods, in this case both sets of results can be submitted for evaluation.
 However, test-dev allows for 10 submissions per day.
 Please refer to the section on "Test-Dev Best Practices" in the MSCOCO detection challenge page for more information about the test-dev set.

-The download page contains links to all VQA train/val/test images, questions, and associated annotations (for train/val only).
+The download page contains links to all VQA v2.0 train/val/test images, questions, and associated annotations (for train/val only).
 Please specify any and all external data used for training in the "method description" when uploading results to the evaluation server.

 Results must be submitted to the evaluation server by the challenge deadline.
 Competitors' algorithms will be evaluated according to the rules described on the evaluation page.
 Challenge participants with the most successful and innovative methods will be invited to present.